epicallan/crypto-bot-hs/src/Bittrex/readme.md

-There is a better / more comprehensive api [here](https://github.com/dmjio/bittrex)
+There is a more comprehensive api [here](https://github.com/dmjio/bittrex)

-I am repeating / reimplementing it here  for mainly learning purposes
+I am partially reimplementing it here for mainly learning purposes